vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

   -o outputDir/ \
   reads.fastq
 ```
-To be run for each `.fastq` reads file in the analysis.

-### <a id="fastqscreen">2.2) Contamination screening</a>
+### 2.2) <a id="fastqscreen">Contamination screening</a>

-The fastq_screen tool is used (with [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml)) to detect and report the presence of contaminant sequences.
-A custom configuration file such as [this example](fastq_screen.conf) is necessary to use more than the default sequence files for detection.
+The [fastq_screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/) tool is used, with [bowtie2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml), to quantify the presence of contaminant sequences in each `.fastq` read file in the analysis.
+A custom configuration file such as [this example](fastq_screen.conf) an be used instead of the default configuration file for detection if specific contaminants are expected (default include human, mouse, rat, worm, Drosophila, Arabidopsis, Yeast, E. coli, rRNA, mitochondria, PhiX, Lambda , Vector and Adapters).

-Each of the `DATABASE` entries in the configuration file must be the path to a folder containing the index files produced by the same aligner tool as the `--aligner` argument indicates.
-In our case, we will use bowtie2.
+Each of the `DATABASE` entries in the configuration file indicate the path to the folder containing the index files produced by the same aligner tool as the `--aligner` argument indicates (in our case, we will use bowtie2).
 This is done as explained in the [reference genome indexing section](#bt2indexing).
-One of these `DATABASE` entries should be the index of the reference genome.
+One of these `DATABASE` entries must be the index of the reference genome.
+Apply the command below to each `FASTQ` read file.

 **Example fastq_screen command:**
 ```shell